 The facility consists of multiple buildings overlooking the serene Blue Ridge Mountains and provides a suitable atmosphere for healing and personal growth.

 The 65-days treatment process involves intensive studying of the biblical teaching through classes, reading, worship services, daily work projects, and recreational activities.
-The cost of treatment at this Christian drug rehab center is $250, paid as an entry fee which covers the duration of the program.
-Visit the website to learn more about this men’s clinic in NC.
+The cost of treatment at this Christian drug rehab center in NC is $250, paid as an entry fee which covers the duration of the program.

 Jacksonville Treatment Center is an opioid drug rehab in North Carolina.
 The staff specializes in treating patients who are struggling with abusing painkillers, heroin, and other opioids.

 The outstanding Methadone maintenance treatment (MMT) this clinic provides combines professional supervision, lifestyle modifications, counseling, and provision of helpful resources and is one of the best methadone clinics in North Carolina.
 When opioid abuse has reached a chronic stage, this model of treatment appears to be the most effective.
 With the help of highly-trained doctors, nurses, and counselors, Jacksonville Treatment Center is fighting the state’s opioid abuse with full force.

 Wilmington Treatment Center is a rehab center in NC that provides the highest standard of care to individuals struggling with addiction in an environment that focuses on promoting recovery.
 All the staff and team members are highly qualified and compassionate individuals who provide their services in a respectful and excellent environment.